janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 It's hard to review a changeset with many unrelated changes.
 Take a moment to think carefully before diving head first into coding.

-Code Review Horror: a large changeset with a bugfix, and a new feature, and a refactoring, and coding style changes, all in one.
+Code Review Horror: a large changeset containing a bugfix... and a new feature... and a refactoring... and coding style changes... all in one.

 ---